 Noah Rakoski’s love affair with music began as a 3-year-old clanging pots and pans.
 By about age 13, he knew he wanted to be a record producer.
 And after stints as a SUNY Oneonta Funk Band saxophonist, talent manager, marketer and entrepreneur, that’s exactly what he became.

-As label relations manager for YouTube Music at Google, Rakoski handles the relationship between a number of record labels and YouTube/YouTube Music and Google.
+As Head of West Coast Label Relations for YouTube Music at Google, Rakoski handles the relationship between a number of record labels and YouTube/YouTube Music and Google.
 He works with Atlantic Records, Epic Records, Hollywood Records (Disney Music Group) and others, along with their artists, including Cardi B, Roddy Ricch, Jack Harlow, Why Don’t We, Lizzo, Future, Dj Khaled, Rick Ross, Meghan Trainor, Tini, Sofia Carson, Frozen 2, Black Eyed Peas, Jennifer Lopez and many more.

 "Oneonta had the faculty, it had the facilities, it had the degree I wanted, and it was affordable," Rakoski says.
 "I chose the college based on its reputation, and the music industry program because I wanted to be a record executive.
 I wanted to help find and cultivate talent, to be the one to surface what was new and hot and bring it to others."